Splunk Cheatsheet¶

 - Raw term search (

-via inverted index.
+"search_value"): Matches token anywhere in_rawvia inverted index.
 Fast.
 May match unintended fields or text. - Field search (

-): Matches only parsed field values.
+field="search_value"): Matches only parsed field values.
 Requires search-time extraction unless field is indexed.
-To check if field is indexed:| tstats count where index=<index> by <field>
+To check if field is indexed:| tstats count where index=<index> by <field>— if results, field is indexed.- Field appears immediately in search app’s selected fields without extractions.

 - Performance: Non-indexed fields are slower due to extraction overhead.
 Indexed fields use

-and match raw term speed or slightly faster. - Use field search when: Precision is needed, avoid false positives, or downstream commands depend on that field.
+tsidxand match raw term speed or slightly faster. - Use field search when: Precision is needed, avoid false positives, or downstream commands depend on that field.

 - Use raw term search when: Maximum speed and broad matching are acceptable.